 “2021 was a crazy year,” Zawacki admits, “but as we changed the way we lived, people created businesses to fill the gaps.
 From Zoom comedy shows to apps that allowed us to play games virtually or host movie viewing parties, people took established platforms and repurposed them in order to help us stay connected, fulfilled and happy.
 I hope that people don’t miss that.”

-Tom Zawacki manages digital strategy and product innovation for Data Axle.
-He leads vision, planning, development, and execution of next level solutions that provide transformational results for the company’s client base.
+Tom Zawacki is the president of Enterprise Solutions at Data Axle.
+He leads the vision, planning, development, and execution of next-level data and marketing solutions that provide transformational results for the company’s enterprise client base.